scalar-labs/scalardl/docs/getting-started.md

-# Getting Started with Scalar DL
+# Getting Started with ScalarDL

-This document explains how to get started with Scalar DL by running your first simple contract using the Client SDK.
+This document explains how to get started with ScalarDL by running your first simple contract using the Client SDK.
-Here, we assume that you have already installed Scalar DL, and Scalar DL Ledger is running and listening to 50051 and 50052 ports on localhost.
+Here, we assume that you have already installed ScalarDL, and ScalarDL Ledger is running and listening to 50051 and 50052 ports on localhost.
 If you don't have such an environment, please follow [the document](./installation-with-docker.md).
 We also assume that you already have a certificate and a private key required to run contracts.

-## What is Scalar DL?
+## What is ScalarDL?

-Scalar DL is scalable and practical Byzantine fault detection middleware for transactional database systems, which achieves correctness, scalability, and database agnosticism.
+ScalarDL is scalable and practical Byzantine fault detection middleware for transactional database systems, which achieves correctness, scalability, and database agnosticism.

-Scalar DL is composed of Ledger, Auditor, and Client SDK as shown in the following figure.
-Scalar DL Ledger manages application data in its own unique way using hash-chain and digital signature.
-Scalar DL Auditor is an optional component and manages a copy of Ledger data without depending on Ledger to identify the discrepancy between Ledger and Auditor data.
+ScalarDL is composed of Ledger, Auditor, and Client SDK as shown in the following figure.
+ScalarDL Ledger manages application data in its own unique way using hash-chain and digital signature.
+ScalarDL Auditor is an optional component and manages a copy of Ledger data without depending on Ledger to identify the discrepancy between Ledger and Auditor data.
 The Client SDK is a set of user-facing programs to interact with Ledger and Auditor.
 For more details, please read the [design doc](design.md) and [implementation details](implementation.md).

 <p align="center">
 <img src="images/scalardl.png" width="480" />
 </p>

-Scalar DL (Ledger and Auditor) abstracts data as a set of assets, where each asset is composed of the history of a record identified by a key called `asset_id` and a historical version number called `age`.
+ScalarDL (Ledger and Auditor) abstracts data as a set of assets, where each asset is composed of the history of a record identified by a key called `asset_id` and a historical version number called `age`.
-In this document, you will create a very simple application to manage an asset's status using Scalar DL Client SDK.
+In this document, you will create a very simple application to manage an asset's status using ScalarDL Client SDK.

 ## Download the Client SDK